 You can see free fireworks on the Coney Island boardwalk every Friday in the summer starting in late June.
 The show lasts from 9:30 pm to 10:00 pm and takes place between West 10th Street and West 15th Street (in Coney Island Beach and Boardwalk.)

 The fireworks are also set up for special events including Independence Day and the first home game played by the Brooklyn Cyclones, Coney Island's baseball team.
 For the most up to date schedule check the New York City Parks website.

 The Brooklyn Cyclones also sponsors fireworks after many baseball games.
 For the full schedule check out the Brooklyn Cyclones website.

 You can see the fireworks on the beach between West 10th Street and West 15th Street.
 Here you can bring a blanket to the beach and sit wherever there is room (arrive early!
 It can get crowded.)

 After or before you've seen the show, enjoy a drink at the iconic Ruby's bar, where you can actually drink underneath the boardwalk.
 A portion of Ruby's ceiling was created from the original 1920's boardwalk.

-This will be a day to remember, as you retell the story of heading to see one of the most acclaimed events in competitive eating.
-Best part?
+This will be a day to remember, and the best part?
 The day is one of the most economical.
-From free entertainment at the Nathan's Hot Dog contest to a free fireworks display and free access to the beach, you will have one of the most budget friendly holidays.
+From free entertainment at the Nathan's Hot Dog contest to a free fireworks display and free access to the beach, you will have one of the most budget-friendly holidays.